hand and feet warmers

 I leave you with this thought….BIG BROTHER IS ALWAYS WATCHING and not everything should be said in an email or by text….just saying……

 We have seen how the seasonal and pop-up businesses in these towns have been a huge disruption for both towns with the many local year-round businesses.
-Many local mom&pop shops have been forced out and leases have not been renewed because others are secretly going to the landlords and offering them significant increases making it too good a deal for a landlord to turn down.
+Many local mom and pop shops have been forced out and leases have not been renewed because others are secretly going to the landlords and offering them significant increases making it too good a deal for a landlord to turn down.
 The small mom&pop locations cannot compete and therefore they are seeing their life work disappear before their eyes.
 Many of these new businesses are not focused on reaching the community only the seasonal people and are prepared to take a loss in the winter months.

 I have always loved the uniqueness of Sag Harbor because it has always been immune from big chain stores on Main Street and to some degree still is, but I wonder how long will this last.
 In 2010 we saw the Cigar Bar close due to many misfortunes and yet this spot still remains empty.
 In 2011 the spot next to the old Cigar bar remained empty, the cleaners closed and at the end of the summer season the Pizza Shop closed, then in early December the Bike Shop closed its doors and Baystreet Theatre announced that they would be leaving Sag Harbor because the landlord wants to increase their rent.